Weaverville, California: History

 Founded in 1850, Weaverville is a historic California Gold Rush town.
 Located at the foot of the current Trinity Alps Wilderness Area, Weaverville was once home to approximately 2,000 Chinese gold miners and had its own Chinatown.
+Many of these miners left once the gold rush ended, and the majority of the Chinatown burned down in a 1911 fire.
+Historical monuments and architecture throughout the town keep this history alive.
+The Joss House is California's oldest active Chinese temple, housing Chinese artifacts from the 19th century, and is Weaverville's oldest building, built in 1852.